Ross Lyon: Brisbane Bears

 Lyon played two games with the Brisbane Bears in 1995 before retiring due to a knee problem.
 As a player, he battled injury but was known for his fearless approach to the game, particularly his strong tackling and bumping.

 Coaching career

 Richmond Football Club assistant coach: 1996–1999

 After retiring as a player, Lyon began his coaching career as an assistant coach under senior coach Robert Walls at Richmond in 1996.
+Lyon was also assistant coach under senior coach Jeff Gieschen.

 Carlton Football Club assistant coach: 2000–2003

 Lyon moved to Carlton in 2000.
 He spent three years at Carlton both as an assistant coach and as the club's VFL coach where he worked under senior coaches David Parkin, Wayne Brittain and Denis Pagan.

 Sydney Swans assistant coach: 2004–2006

 In 2004, Lyon joined the Sydney Swans in an assistant coaching position as midfield coach, working under senior coach Paul Roos his former Fitzroy teammate.
 He was instrumental in helping the Swans reach consecutive grand finals in 2005 and 2006, triumphing in the former year.